niolabs/docs/getstarted.rst

     virutalenv --version
     git --version

-If those four commands don't return anything, then follow the requirement links before continuing.
+If those four commands don't return anything, then follow the requirement links at the top before continuing.
+Once all the commands return a valid version, we are ready to move on to **System Setup**.

 For Windows
     Run the above commands in a **Git Bash** Terminal.
 To access this,